soda-today/wp-divi-starter-theme/README.md

 ## Strongly Opinionated
 This starter is minimalistic but strongly opinionated.
 It uses [Parcel.js](https://parceljs.org/), `SCSS` and [Spectre.css](https://picturepan2.github.io/spectre/).

+## Divi Modules
+We decided to build Divi modules without using React as it only enables better reactivity in build mode and enhances the complexity of the project.

 ## Work in Progress
 We are actually not happy with the state of the theme but we just wanted to start.